FilecoinFoundationWeb/filecoin-foundation/src/content/blog/filecoin-storage-provider-spotlight-dcent.md

 ---
 title: Filecoin Storage Provider Spotlight — Dcent
-created-on: 2023-04-21T07:27:24.629Z
+created-on: 2023-04-21T07:27:24.629000Z
-updated-on: 2023-04-21T07:27:24.629Z
+updated-on: 2023-04-21T07:27:24.629000Z
-published-on: 2023-04-21T07:33:56.200Z
+published-on: 2023-04-21T07:33:56.200000Z
+description:
-description: As an early storage provider in the Filecoin ecosystem, Dcent has been active in growing and encouraging the local community, organizing meetups and other events, as well as providing advice to others in the network.
+  As an early storage provider in the Filecoin ecosystem, Dcent has been active in growing and encouraging the local community, organizing meetups and other events, as well as providing advice to others in the network.
 image:
   url: /assets/images/0524-sps-dcent.png
-  alt: null
+  alt:
 slug: filecoin-storage-provider-spotlight-dcent
 recommended-posts: []
-metadata: null
+category: ecosystem
+seo:
+  title: "Filecoin Storage Provider Spotlight: Dcent"
+  description:
+    Spotlight on Dcent, a prominent Filecoin storage provider.
+Discover their contributions and innovations.
 ---

 _This is one in a series of periodic blog posts devoted to profiling Filecoin storage providers.
 In these posts, we examine what they bring to — and the benefits they derive from — the Filecoin ecosystem._